 If you're looking for the best overall sound that a soundbar can deliver, look no further than the Sonos Playbar.
 It was able to fill our testing room with a clear, crisp sound that none of the other soundbars could match.
 Its bass was especially powerful considering that it doesn't have an external subwoofer.
-If you want really powerful bass the Klipsch R-20B and its external subwoofer are a bit better, but the Sonos provides an overall more balanced, clear, and well rounded sound.
+If you want really powerful bass you may want to look for a model with an external subwoofer, but the Sonos provides an overall more balanced, clear, and well rounded sound than similarly priced, subwoofer-included models.
 It can also be paired with other Sonos speakers if you decide later on that you'd rather have a multi-speaker surround sound system.
 Our only minor complaint is that everything must be done via wifi through the Sonos app, which works well, but occasionally we wished there was a no fuss, direct Bluetooth connection.

 Sonos Playbar Review

 Cons: Initial setup of the Sonos App can be finicky, expensive

 Our Analysis and Test Results

 The Sonos Playbar is an excellent audio machine and, in our opinion, delivers the best sound experience you're going to find without buying an expensive and complicated surround sound system.

 The Sonos Playbar performed very well in our testing, earning the highest overall score.